devalexanderdaza/yowsapp-framework/README.md

 Yowsapp has built-in human behavior so you only have to worry about the functions you make.
 Every module works completely separated from the core, this means that you can erease every module and mac will keep working

+_**NOTE: I highly recommend making use of the library in a completely clean linux environment.
+My recommendation would be to use a Digital Ocean VPS here: https://m.do.co/c/ec1e4f467265 **_

 _This needs **Python >= 2.7 and <=3.7**_

 # Setup: